Paul Barrett is a current fourth-year student at the University of Limerick, Ireland, majoring in English and History.

 This article will discuss the role of women in Joseph Conrad’s Heart of Darkness, and Things Fall Apart by Chinua Achebe.
 It will focus on why women are portrayed in a certain light, and the significance this has for both texts.
 The place and rights of women in society at the time of the two books’ publications are important as well, in a proper analysis of the role of women in the text.
 How the women affect the plot of both stories, how much dialogue is given to women and their overall representation within the texts are all crucial aspects of their role.
 The words employed to describe women, the tone that male characters use about women and the advent or lack thereof of any female agency are vital here for developing a keener understanding of the issue.
 The female characters contrast greatly both within and across the texts, revealing great insights into the role of women, the attitudes of the two authors and why women are portrayed in this manner.

 In the early to mid-twentieth century, women were experiencing a transformation in their role in society.
 With the suffragette movement, and the advent of females in the workforce during the war, the role of women in society was expanding.
 In America, female suffrage was predicated on the passing of the nineteenth amendment for the female vote.
-The suffragettes believed that passing of this amendment “would transform society”.
+The suffragettes believed that the passing of this amendment “would transform society”.
 Even as women began to vote and venture further into the workplace, they still faced many challenges, as Chafe states that many employers would not hire women for their “supposed pre-occupation with the home”.
-These barriers pervaded the literary world of the twentieth-century as well.
+These barriers pervaded the literary world of the twentieth century as well.
 Epic literature was one of the key genres of the period, most notably with works like Heart of Darkness.
 The epic has primarily been dominated by a masculine narrative.
 Women were still not perceived as belonging in the workforce, as their primary role was seen as being a nurturer and caregiver, and not to be involved in the public world of business and politics.
 The real-world changes in the lives of women and the continued struggles they faced pervade the literature of the modern period, as the fictional women attempt to gain their own voice.

 Heart of Darkness, although lacking in female characters, is certainly rich in an analysis of their role.
 Marlow’s description of the various women within the text is strikingly similar.
-They all remain ignorant of the brutality occurring in the Congo, that only Marlow can know about.
+They all remain ignorant of the brutality occurring in the Congo, which only Marlow can know about.
 Marlow’s aunt is “triumphant” about the work of the ivory trading company.
 This is done to shun the women of the text and to confine them to their place, ignorant of the outside world.
-When Marlow interacts with his aunt again at the end of the story, her role is limited to only being a comforter and caregiver and not to provide any insight or discussion of the events in the Congo.
+When Marlow interacts with his aunt again at the end of the story, her role is limited to only being a comforter and caregiver and not providing any insight or discussion of the events in the Congo.
 Little to no information is given about these women, as the female characters serve only to help the men in menial tasks, and not to exert independence.
 Contrary to this, however, in Hinkle’s opinion, while the female characters exist in a world entirely detached from the male characters, this does not stop them from having a direct impact on the main story.
 This point is further emphasised by Saeedi, who claims that “despite their apparent silence, the female figures do manage to find other means of expression”.
 While this concept can be seen through Conrad’s aunt, who without her, Conrad would not have secured a job with the Company, the other female characters offer little significance, and the only other female character given a significant amount of text, is a powerless and sad figure, Kurtz’s fiancée.

 The last chapter of Heart of Darkness is the most important when it comes to the role of women within the text.
 It details the conversation between Marlow and Kurtz’s former fiancée.
 She is only referred to as “My intended”, throughout the text.
 She is never given her own name or her own identity, which de-humanises her.
 This one female character given sufficient dialogue in the text lives entirely through a man.
 She is described as being completely dependent on Kurtz.
 The idea of confinement is seen here again as she is wholly ignorant of Kurtz’s actions.
 Even a year after Kurtz’s death, she is still mourning and not able to function.
 She is unable to think for herself outside of her feelings for the deceased Kurtz, “She seemed ready to listen without mental reservation, without suspicion, without a thought for herself”.
 Marlow then lies to her about the true actions of Kurtz and says that his last words were her name and not “The horror!
 The horror!”.
 Marlow does this because he thinks a woman would not be capable of understanding the true horror of the situation, and it is best that she remains ignorant.
 The role of women in Heart of Darkness is to be mindless caregivers, who when their husband or partner is lost, are then essentially useless, which was a prevailing idea in the world that Conrad was writing.